hasumikin/IoT_workshop/README.md

 ### Parts

 - ESP32-DecKitC
+- USB cable (A to micro)
 - Breadboard
 - LED Red(Vf = 2.1V)
 - Thermistor 103AT-2 (10kOhm@25degrees[Celsius])
 - Resistor 10kOhm
 - Resistor 330Ohm
 - Junmp wire * 2

+You will find how them look like in the slide.

 ### Slide